Leanna Bartlett Flaunts Killer Bod In Deep Plunging Crop Top And Cream-Colored Miniskirt

-Ukrainian bombshell Leanna Bartlett is flaunting her impressive physique in a sexy new social media upload.
-The model shared a new photo to her feed on January 28 where she promoted a new brand of vodka while wearing quite the revealing ensemble.
+Ukrainian bombshell Leanna Bartlett flaunted her impressive physique in a sexy new Instagram upload.
+The model shared a new photo to her feed on January 28 where she promoted a new brand of vodka while wearing a revealing ensemble.

 Leanna wore a cream-colored two-piece outfit which consisted of a deep plunging crop top and miniskirt.
-The revealing top had a low scoop neck which revealed a hint of the influencer’s cleavage.
+The top had a low scoop neck, which revealed a hint of the influencer's cleavage.
 The shirt was hemmed just below her bustline and featured lots of linear stitching for a simplistic look.
-Leanna’s matching miniskirt rose high on her waist, but several inches of her torso were still exposed between the two garbs.
+Leanna's matching miniskirt rose high on her waist, but several inches of her torso were still exposed between the two garbs.
 The skirt also had a rather short hemline and landed at her upper thigh.

 Paired with the look were matching mid-shaft leather boots.
 The boots had a high heel and pointy toe and were the same exact color as the rest of Leanna's outfit.

-The social media star wore her blond locks down with subtle waves which she pinned behind one ear.
-Leanna recently cut several inches off her strands and is sporting a new short hairdo with fresh tips.
+The social media star wore her blond locks down with subtle waves, which she pinned behind one ear.
+Leanna recently cut several inches off her strands and is currently sporting a new short hairdo with fresh tips.
 She also wore a simple gold necklace with a diamond pendant and her new engagement ring.

-In the caption of the post, Leanna promoted the new spirit and told her followers where they could snag a bottle.
-The new promotion for the vodka marks the second beverage the influencer has promoted, as she is known for being one of the Bang Energy models.

 In just a few hours, the sexy new post brought in over 11,000 likes and 190 plus comments.
-Fans of the influencer complimented Leanna’s hot body and her new haircut.
+Leanna's fans complimented her hot body and her new haircut.

 "Love the short hair," one fan wrote.